gabrielchuv/SE7/Portfolio/UXDesign.md

 ## UX Approach
-We implemented several elements from 3 UX approaches: design thinking, lean UX, and systems thinking
+We implemented several elements from 3 UX approaches: design thinking, lean UX, and systems thinking We took a pragmatic approach to implementing the user experience using elements from systems thinking, design thinking, and lean UX as necessary.
-* Design thinking {explain importance and choice of this paradigm}
-  * Defined problem: {problem statement}
+In this section we outline the rationale behind the choice of these paradigms and the elements that we borrowed from them.
+The actual implementation is covered in the next section { link to section }.

+* Systems thinking: given the broader socio-environmental issue that we are trying to tackle, we used systems thinking to narrow down the scope of our project and maximize our opportunity for impact.
+The implementation details are outlined in the Problem Scope section { link to section }

+* Design thinking: this paradigm allowed us to put the user at the centre of every decision we made.
+The elements that we implemented were:
+  * Problem definition:
+  * User definition:
-  * Ideation: {summary of the ideation and concept development process}
+  * Ideation:
-  * Wireframe: {summary of first wireframe's process (developed it from user stories) and link to full}
-  * Testing: {key takeaways from intial usability interviews and link to modified wireframe}
-* Lean UX {explain importance and choice of this paradigm}
+  * Wireframing:
+  * Testing:

+* Lean UX: we emphasized this approach to tighten our design feedback loop and move closer to a usable and valuable application faster
-  * Assumptions: {outline initial assumptions (users, features, problem etc.) }
+  * Assumptions:{outline initial assumptions (users, features, problem etc.) }
-  * Design: what was done above
-  * MVP: need to define MVP by prioritizing features
+  * MVP
-* Systems thinking {explain importance and choice of this paradigm}

-## The Evolution of UI Wireframes and design heuristics
+## Our design timeline: an iterative approach

+* Stage 1
+  * Initial problem definition
+  * Initial user persona
+  * Double diamond sessions where we engaged in divergent and convergent thinking

 * Design iteration
   * 1st - from user stories - done